molpopgen/fwdpp/doc/md/multiloc.md

 * A diploid is now represented as a vector of pairs of iterators derived from the vector of lists of gametes.
 * A fitness policy calculates individual fitnesses from that vector of pairs of iterators.

 At this point, it may be most useful to look at a concrete example.
-The program diploid_ind_2locus.cc is distributed with the library source code, and its code looks like this:
+The program diploid_ind_2locus.cc is distributed with the library source code, and we'll break down its essential parts in the next few sections.

-## Recombination between loci
+### A multilocus mutation model

+### Separate recombination policies per locus

+### A (trivial) mutilocus fitness model

 This needs special mention